Damian Farrell

 Architecture enriches our lives, and the more that the people of Michigan understand its contribution to our organizations, communities and state, the higher the quality of life in Michigan becomes.

-It is for this reason that the MAF provides financial assistance to organizations and individuals that organize, sponsor and promote events, lectures, publications and experiences that increase awareness of architecture.
+MAF's Damian Farrell Architecture Awareness Grants provide financial assistance to organizations and individuals that organize, sponsor and promote events, lectures, publications and experiences that increase awareness of architecture.
 Grants are awarded each January and July.

 Applications are judged by the MAF Damian Farrell Architecture Awareness Grants Committee and approved by the MAF Board of Trustees.
 In 2024, a total of $15,000 will be awarded.